MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 ## To issue finance charge memos
 After you have created finance charge memos and made any needed modifications, you can either print test reports or issue the finance charge memos.

-When a reminder is issued, the entries are posted according to your specifications in the **Finance Charge Terms** page.
+When a reminder is issued, the entries are posted according to your specifications on the **Finance Charge Terms** page.
 This specification determines whether interest and/or additional fees are posted to the customer's account and the general ledger.
-Setup in the **Customer Posting Groups** page determines which accounts are posted to.
+Setup on the **Customer Posting Groups** page determines which accounts are posted to.

-For each customer ledger entry on the finance charge memo, an entry is created in the **Reminder/Fin.
+For each customer ledger entry on the finance charge memo, an entry is created on the **Reminder/Fin.
 Charge Entries** page.

-If the **Post Interest** or the **Post Additional Fee** check boxes are selected in the **Finance Charge Terms** page, then the following entries are also created:
+If the **Post Interest** or the **Post Additional Fee** check boxes are selected on the **Finance Charge Terms** page, then the following entries are also created:

-- One entry in the **Cust.
+- One entry on the **Cust.
 Ledger Entries** page
 - One receivables entry in the relevant G/L account
 - One interest and/or one additional fee entry in the relevant G/L account